The Dr. Hal Report

 always, of newly discovered aspects of the cosmos.

-Perhaps– who knows? –he will dilate upon recent revelations concerning Io, the most volcanically
+Perhaps– who knows? –he will dilate upon recent revelations concerning so-called free-range planets!

 Pete, a student of the evolution, physics, chemistry, meteorology, and motion of celestial objects,

-And, with computer-jockey David Capurro’s able assistance, he’ll illustrate his presentation– with a
+And, with computer-jockey David Capurro’s able assistance, Pete‘ll illustrate his presentation– with

-hum-dinger of a Slide Show to display his rare pictures of strange worlds and distant stars.
+a hum-dinger of a Slide Show to display his rare pictures of strange worlds and distant suns.